Special Education Needs and Disabilities (SEND)

 Where can I find out more information?

-You can speak to our school SENCO - Special Educational Needs Co-ordinator (Mrs Kershaw); your child’s class teacher or the Headteacher (Mrs Beaumont).
+You can speak to our school SENDCO - Special Educational Needs Co-ordinator (Mrs Kershaw); your child’s class teacher or the Headteacher (Mrs Croston).
 Please contact the school office, who will then direct you further.

 SEND Useful Links